To let posts outside homes

 Tall buildings during sunrise

-The previous UK government set out its plans for the future trajectory for non-domestic MEES in its Energy White Paper, published in 2020, proposing commercial properties should meet EPC band B by 2030.
+The previous Conservative UK government set out its plans for the future trajectory for non-domestic MEES in its Energy White Paper, published in 2020, proposing commercial properties should meet EPC band B by 2030.
 It published a consultation paper in June 2021 on proposals for the implementation and enforcement of its EPC B plans, proposing the introduction of two ‘compliance windows’.

 • 2025-2027: Currently, if an EPC expires mid-tenancy, a landlord is not compelled to get a new one.
 The first ‘compliance window’ would begin with the requirement for landlords to present a valid EPC in April 2025, at a minimum EPC of E. From April 2027, a minimum of EPC C would need to be presented.

-• 2028-2030: The second compliance window would apply from 2028-2030, and require all let commercial real estate in scope to present an EPC of B by April 2030.
+• 2028-2030: The second compliance window would require all let commercial real estate in scope to present an EPC of B by April 2030The current UK government is expected to stand by the introduction of an EPC B MEES by 2030.

 How could the requirements for residential properties change in the future?